genome-spy/genome-spy/docs/grammar/transform/filter.md

 # Filter

-The `filter` transform removes data objects based on a predicate [expression](../expressions.md).
+The `"filter"` transform removes data objects based on a predicate [expression](../expressions.md).

 ## Parameters